Supermarket: Layout strategies

 Most merchandise is already packaged when it arrives at the supermarket.
 Packages are placed on shelves, arranged in aisles and sections according to type of item.
 Some items, such as fresh produce, are stored in bins.
 Those requiring an intact cold chain are in temperature-controlled display cases.

 While branding and store advertising will differ from company to company, the layout of a supermarket remains virtually unchanged.
 Although big companies spend time giving consumers a pleasant shopping experience, the design of a supermarket is directly connected to the in-store marketing that supermarkets must conduct to get shoppers to spend more money while there.

 Every aspect of the store is mapped out and attention is paid to color, wording and surface texture.
 The overall layout of a supermarket is a visual merchandising project that plays a major role.
 Stores can creatively use a layout to alter customers' perceptions of the atmosphere.
 Alternatively, they can enhance the store's atmospherics through visual communications (signs and graphics), lighting, colors, and scents.
 For example, to give a sense of the supermarket being healthy, fresh produce is deliberately located at the front of the store.
 In terms of bakery items, supermarkets usually dedicate 30 to 40 feet of store space to the bread aisle.

 Supermarkets are designed to "give each product section a sense of individual difference and this is evident in the design of what is called the anchor departments; fresh produce, dairy, delicatessen, meat and the bakery".
 Each section has different floor coverings, style, lighting and sometimes even individual services counters to allow shoppers to feel as if there are a number of markets within this one supermarket.
-Marketers use well-researched techniques to try to control purchasing behavior.
-The layout of a supermarket is considered by some to consist of a few rules of thumb and three layout principles.
-The high-draw products are placed in separate areas of the store to keep drawing the consumer through the store.
-High impulse and high margin products are placed in the most predominant areas to grab attention.
-Power products are placed on both sides of the aisle to create increased product awareness, and end caps are used to receive a high exposure of a certain product whether on special, promotion or in a campaign, or a new line.